 Elvira \e-lvi-ra, el-vira\ as a girls' name is pronounced el-VYE-rah, el-VEER-ah.
 It is of Old German origin, and the meaning of Elvira is "truly foreign".
 Spanish name of Visigothic origin, probably from ali meaning "other, foreign", as in Eleanor, and wêr meaning "true".
 The name was common in the Middle Ages and first used in the English-speaking world in the 19th century, when it was made familiar as the name of Don Juan's wife in a number of operas and poems.

 Presented below is the birth name popularity of Elvira for girls.
 Elvira reached its highest rank of #252 in the U.S. during 1900-1909, but is not found in the list currently.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)